Nitin4123/nitinkumar-demo/README.md

 <br>
 this is Nitin kumar
 <br>
-iam persuaing graduation in B.tech
+iam doing graduation in B.tech